 If your resources of time or money change, please talk to us.
 We can be pretty creative!

 It totally makes sense to wonder about confidentiality.
 After all, we talk about big things.
-We want you to know that a psychologist may only disclose information under very specific conditions.
-We cover this important topic in the risk-free consultation.
+We want you to know that a Psychologist may only disclose information under very specific conditions.
+As such, we cover this important topic in the risk-free consultation.

 However, if you have questions now, then ask us!
-One of the Psychologists, at Unstuck Psychological in Edmonton, will be more than happy to chat with you!
+One of the Unstuck Psychologists will be more than happy to chat with you!

-- Gather history about the problem and understand how it’s affecting you.
+- Understand the details of the problem and how it’s affecting you.

 - Create your custom treatment plan.

-In the second phase, your Psychologist will use psychological interventions that are specific to your treatment plan.
+After that, your Psychologist will use psychological interventions that are specific to your treatment plan.
 Although there are many therapeutic methods, one such intervention they may choose is EMDR (eye movement desensitization reprocessing).
 It is a specialized therapy that’s been proven to be helpful in resolving problem patterns.
 Our Psychologists are experienced, and well known for the skilled use of advanced EMDR protocols.

 This doesn’t mean it can’t work now!
 EMDR is indeed a science, but there’s also a delicate artistry to it.
-Everyone’s experience unfolds differently based on many different factors, including timing of treatment and the unique connection between you and your therapist.
+Everyone’s experience unfolds differently based on many different factors, including timing of treatment and the unique connection between you and your Therapist.
 In other words, EMDR is not merely a technique to be “applied” but a process to be experienced.
 You’re a beautifully complex human for us to work alongside, not a machine to be worked on.
 And if EMDR does not work for you, we have many other tools in our kit.

 No, but the processes can look similar at first glance!
 Both use bilateral stimulation (i.e. activate the left and right sides of the brain through alternating visual, tactile, or auditory cues).
 Tapping activates and integrates positive neural networks (“internal resources”) by using alternating touches combined with the power of imagination.
 EMDR is a bit more complex.
 It involves deeper-level processing of “old stuff” to resolve unhelpful belief systems that keep us stuck in certain patterns.
 Tapping can be used in preparation for EMDR, but some non-EMDR therapists use Tapping all on its own.